sitecrafting/conifer/docs/site.md

 ## Disabling defaults

-If you want to *only* run your custom config callback without funning Conifer's default config code, you can pass `false` as the second argument to `configure()`, which tells Conifer to disable its defaults:
+If you want to *only* run your custom config callback without running Conifer's default configuration code, pass `false` as the second argument to `configure()`:

 ```php
 $site->configure(function() { /* ... */ }, false);